EpicEric/pony-mqtt/docs/usage/examples.md

 # Examples

 These are a few simple examples to help you take a look at what you can do with Pony-MQTT.

 ## Hello world

-Simply enough, this program connects to an MQTT broker, sends a message and disconnects.
+Simple enough, this program connects to an MQTT broker, sends a message and disconnects.

 ```pony
 use "mqtt"